Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 Canva Docs to Decks is a presentation tool within Canva that allows you to create a professional-looking collection of slides to use as visual aids during a pitch or presentation.
 Canva Docs to Decks come with pre-designed templates that include a variety of design elements, such as background images, fonts, color schemes, and graphics, all of which can be customized to your liking.
 Canva Docs to Decks can also include text, photos, and other elements. <br/>Canva Docs to Decks also allow you to collaborate with others, which comes in handy when working on group projects.<br/> Overall, Canva Docs to Decks is a great tool for creating visually appealing and engaging presentations, even if you do not have much design experience.

-## Features of canva Docs to Decks<a name="Features of Canva Docs to decks"></a>
+## Features of Canva Docs to Decks<a name="Features of Canva Docs to decks"></a>

 Canva Docs to Decks offers a unique set of features and capabilities for creating and presenting documents.
 Here are some key features of Canva Docs to Decks:<br/>

-1. **Pre-designed and Customizable Design Templates:** Canva Docs to Decks provides a variety of design templates that typically provide users with a starting point for designing presentation slides.
+1. **Pre-designed and customizable design templates:** Canva Docs to Decks provides a variety of design templates that typically provide users with a starting point for designing presentation slides.
 These templates can be customized to meet the needs of the user's brand or project.<br/> This feature enables users to easily create professional-looking slides while maintaining their own branding or distinct style.<br/>

 2.  **Pre-defined Formatting:** Canva Docs to Decks automatically converts your document's content into slides, making it simple to turn your written content into a presentation.
 This saves time and effort for users who want to ensure consistency in their presentations.<br/>

-3. **Image and Video Support:** Canva Docs to Decks allows you to upload your own images or select from Canva's library of stock photos and illustrations.
+3. **Image and Video Support:** Canva Docs to Decks allows you to upload your images or select from Canva's library of stock photos and illustrations.
 Users can also use the "Text to Image" function to search for images.<br/> Images can be customized by resizing, cropping, and applying filters and effects.<br/> Canva Docs to Decks also lets you add videos to your designs; you can either upload your own or choose from Canva's video library.
 You can edit your videos by trimming them, adding text overlays, and applying filters and effects.
 YouTube videos can also be added.<br/>

 4. **Collaboration Feature:** Individuals or groups can use Canva Docs to Decks to collaborate effectively on a project or task.
 Canva Docs to Decks has collaboration features such as real-time editing, commenting and feedback, and file sharing that help to streamline the design process and improve team collaboration.<br/>

-5. **Integration With Google Drive:**
+5. **Integration with Google Drive:**
 Canva Docs to Decks is fully integrated with Google Drive, which means it can connect to your account and directly import your documents, images, and videos into Canva for easy transformation into professional-looking slides.<br/>
 This eliminates the need to copy and paste content from Google Drive into Canva manually.<br/>